Professional Coin Grading Service: History

-PCGS was founded in 1985 by seven dealers, including the firm's former president, David Hall.
-The founders' intent was to establish definitive grading standards, backed by a guarantee of grading accuracy.
+Established in 1985 by a group of seven dealers, which included David Hall, the former president of the firm, PCGS aimed to create authoritative grading standards with a firm commitment to ensuring the accuracy of grading through guarantees.
 PCGS began operations on February 3, 1986.
 The firm has since started grading foreign coins and established divisions in Europe and Asia, and was purchased by Collectors Universe.

 Services

-PCGS certifies most U.S. and foreign coins, which consists of grading, authenticating, attributing, and encapsulating them in clear, airtight plastic holders.
-PCGS services include special label programs, "First Strike" designations, True View (high quality photography), conservation, and tiered certification (priced according to values and turnaround times).
-Coins that are improperly cleaned, doctored, damaged, or otherwise impaired will not be numerically graded by PCGS, but upon request will still be authenticated and given verbal "details" grades.
+PCGS offers certification for a wide range of U.S. and foreign coins.
+This process involves grading, authenticating, attributing, and encapsulating these coins in transparent, airtight plastic holders.
+In addition to these services, PCGS provides specialized label programs, designations like "First Strike," high-quality photography through True View, conservation services, and tiered certification options based on coin values and turnaround times.
+Coins that have been improperly cleaned, doctored, damaged, or exhibit other impairments would not receive a numerical grade from PCGS.
+However, upon request, they can still be authenticated and assigned verbal "details" grades.

 Coin holders

-The PCGS holder (aka slab) is made of clear, inert plastic and is stackable.
+The PCGS holder, or a Coin slab which is made of clear, inert plastic and is stackable.
 Anti-counterfeiting measures include a hologram on the back, markings within the holder, and Near Field Communication (NFC) chip embedded in some holders.
 Printed on the front of the blue paper insert is the coin's type, denomination, grade, attribution, pedigree (if any), serial number, Universal Product Code (UPC), and other pertinent information.
 First-generation PCGS coin holders are smaller and lack the raised stackable edges of later issues.
 Their insert was printed on plain white paper.
 In some of these early holders, the coin will be loose enough to produce noise when the holder is handled, thus their "rattler" nickname.

 PCGS was at one point named the official grading service of the Professional Numismatic Guild; during that time, the PNG logo was included on the holder.
 This design was replaced with a different one when PNG switched their affiliation to NGC.